doergestim/Revamped_IntroLabs/IntroClassFiles/Tools/IntroClass/bluespawnIntroClass/Bluespawn.md

 >[!NOTE]
 >
 > This can take a bit.
-Be patient!
+After about 120 seconds, try hitting enter to get your prompt back.

 Once you see the following, you are set to move forward: